 Nibras is a Bangladeshi American living in Queens.
 They’re currently studying political science and Asian American studies at Hunter College.
 Nibras has an interest in pursuing a career in politics in order to represent and advocate for the needs of Asian Americans living in NYC/ USA.

 Naheed Sultana Hossain is a senior at CUNY Hunter College.
-Naheed studies English with a minor in Adolescent Education.
+Naheed studied English with a minor in Adolescent Education.
 She is currently interested in looking at the ways technology encourages community growth in NYC.

-Jin Hee Yoo
+Jin Hee Yoo (HCAP Leader, cohort 1)

 Jin Hee is Korean-American and a daughter of immigrants.
 She is majoring in Human Biology and minoring in Asian American Studies.
 In her free time, Jin Hee enjoys trying different cuisines, taking photographs, and spending time with her friends.